 Section 73.3526(e)(12) (Radio Issues/Programs List Folder) (Radio Stations Only).
-An Issues/Programs List is a list which, in the exercise of the licensee's good faith judgment, represents approximately five to ten of the station's most significant treatments of community issues facing the station's service area during the past calendar quarter, including the programs which the station broadcast during the past quarter to address those issues.
+An Issues/Programs List is a list that, in the exercise of the licensee's good faith judgment, reflects the station's "most significant" programming treatment of community issues facing the station's service area during the past quarter, including the programs which the station broadcast during the past calendar quarter to address those issues.

 Note: Quarterly Issues/Programs Lists must be placed in the file by January 10 (for the period October through December), April 10 (for the period January through March), July 10 (for the period April through June) and October 10 (for the period July through September) of each year.
 Each list should have a short narrative statement describing the issues identified by the station and the programming that responded to each issue.
 Descriptions of programs should include the date, time, duration and title of each program, as well as a brief description.
-Detailed information regarding the Quarterly Issues/Programs List is available in the Communications Practice Section's Issues/Programs List Advisory for Broadcast Stations, which is published quarterly.
+Detailed information regarding the Quarterly Issues/Programs List is available in Pillsbury's Issues/Programs List Advisory for Broadcast Stations, which is published quarterly.